I need help to fix my blog – do you? Have you been wondering where to start?

 I thought that if I researched more I would know everything and would somehow find the right words that resonated with people.

-I kept researching what I needed to do but did not apply myself.
+I kept researching therefore I had plenty of theories but little action.
+I needed to do stop looking and start taking action.
 I was researching what I thought I needed to know – not what my audience needed to know.

 I was, in fact, researching incorrectly.

-I should have spent time researching a particular topic and working out how the knowledge would help my audience.
+I should have spent time researching a particular topic and working out how the knowledge would help my audience, low-income earners.
 I needed to discover how the information would be beneficial in solving their problems, rather than trying to be more knowledgeable about the topic itself.

-Now that I know my audience and who I am trying to help, I need to evaluate all my content and rewrite it with my audience in mind and in particular, how I can help them.
+Now that I know my audience and who I am trying to help, I will evaluate all my content and rewrite it with my audience in mind and in particular, how I can help them.

 What did I get wrong?
 A lot.